saidulIslam1602/MaritimeIQ_Platform/docs/guides/AZURE-INTEGRATION-STATUS.md

-# Havila Kystruten Maritime Platform - Azure Integration Status
+# MaritimeIQ Platform - Azure Integration Status

 ## ✅ Azure Portal Step-by-Step Guide Implementation Complete

 ### 🚢 Platform Overview
-This document confirms the successful implementation of all Azure services components as specified in the comprehensive Azure Portal Step-by-Step Guide for Havila Kystruten Maritime Platform.
+This document confirms the successful implementation of all Azure services components as specified in the comprehensive Azure Portal Step-by-Step Guide for MaritimeIQ Platform.

 ---